bluemarblepayroll/realize/README.md

 * **r/format/date** [input_format, output_format]: Parses the incoming value into a Time object using the configured input_format and outputs it as formatted by the configured output_format.
 * **r/format/lowercase** []: Calls `#to_s.downcase` on the value so the returned value is guaranteed to be a lower-cased string.
+* **r/format/pad** [length, side, with]: Pad a string value with a specified 'with' value (defaults to blank space) up until the passed in length is reached.
+The 'side' option can be used to specify whether the padding should occur to the left or right side of the value.
 * **r/format/remove_whitespace** []: Removes all whitespace from the incoming value.
 * **r/format/sha256** [encoding_format]: Convert the value into a SHA256 encoded string.
 The encoding_format will be hex by default but can also be configured to use base64.
 * **r/format/split** [by]: Take a string value and split it on the specified 'by' value.
 By default, it will be split on a blank space.